 Facilitating Collaboration and Communication

-While remote work is often made up of independently completed tasks, collaboration and communication remain integral aspects of many professions that offer remote work.
-A home workspace equipped with the necessary technology (i.e. video conferencing software, reliable internet connectivity) enables individuals to seamlessly collaborate with colleagues and clients from the comfort of their home.
-Additionally, having a designated and visually appealing area for work enhances professionalism during virtual meetings and presentations.
+While remote work is often made up of independently completed tasks, collaboration and communication are still part of most remote jobs.
+A home workspace equipped with the necessary technology (i.e. video meeting capability, reliable internet connectivity) allows you to seamlessly collaborate with colleagues and clients from the comfort of your home.
+Having a designated and visually appealing area for work enhances professionalism during virtual meetings and presentations.

 Now that we know why it is important to designate a workspace, let's talk about how we do that.